killthebuddh4/.github/README.md

 I'm not particularly interested in decentralized finance (but I do think that some small fraction of DeFi applications will become fundamental primitives for the global financial system).
 To me, web3 is not about money but about _identity_, user-friendly public key cryptography, and open source software.
 Open, decentralized identity and data are together _the most promising antidote_ to the diseases which ravage the world's media platforms and, by extension, its people.

 Complex systems need to be in some sense _ecologically sound_ or they get sick and display degenerate behavior.
-Web 2.0 is not ecologically sound, it's a bunch of disjoint monocultures slapped together, so we find degeneracies in the system: simplistic thinking, mobbish behavior, runaway (thought) processes, etc. The ecosystem of networked applications powered by decentralized identity and open/self-sovereign data are _the first serious attempt at scale to develop ecologically sound solutions to social web applications_.
+Web 2.0 is not ecologically sound, it's a bunch of disjoint monocultures slapped together, so we find degeneracies in the system: simplistic thinking, mobbish behavior, runaway (thought) processes, etc. Web3 defined as "networked applications powered by decentralized identity and open/self-sovereign data" is in my opinion _the most promising attempt at scale to develop ecologically sound solutions to social web applications_.

-Here's a short (very non-exhaustive) list of some projects that I think are worth following:
+Here's a short (very non-exhaustive) list of some important projects:

 - [XMTP](https://xmtp.org)
 - [ENS](https://ens.domains)